Morpheus636/PyAutomations/docs/scripts.md

 # Scripts
-###`./start-db.sh`
-Starts the local postgres and pgadmin instances in docker containers.
-It will print the connection info to the console once the containers are started.

-- The username and password for pgadmin are set in docker-compose-postgres.yml.
-- Postgres tries to load the database data from docker_pgsql_volume if it's present.
-If not, it runs the initdb.sh script in docker_pgsql_init, which is where the postgres login and database name are set.

-###`./stop-db.sh`
-Stops the containers started by the above script.

 ### `poetry run black <path>`
 Runs the Black code formatter on whatever file or directory you pass to it as `<path>`.